After the full model has been run and the responses collected at the sampled points, the

 Y Axis, the surface will be evaluated at the center of the variable range.

-The user can change this value by selecting the
+The user can change these values by selecting the

 variable values dropdown